About Peppercorn Law

 Who are our clients?

 Peppercorn Law acts for leaseholders who want focused, high-quality legal advice on leasehold matters.
-Our clients are typically individuals who value specialist knowledge over general legal services.
-They may be extending a lease, joining forces with neighbours to buy the freehold, or exploring their rights to manage a block - but what they have in common is the need for clear, confident legal guidance from a solicitor who knows this area inside out.
+Our clients are typically individuals who value specialist knowledge over general or local legal services.
+They may be extending a lease, joining forces with neighbours to buy the freehold, or exploring their rights to manage a block.

 We’re not a full-service firm, and that’s exactly why clients choose us.
 By working exclusively in leasehold law, we stay at the forefront of case law and legal developments, offering tailored, strategic advice you won’t find in larger, less specialised practices.
-Our clients are well informed and looking for trusted expertise - not generic answers.
-They come to us for a personal service in a very specific area of law.
-We are the opposite of a conveyancing factory type firm.
+Our clients are well informed and looking for someone to take their case forward for them, not to have to push it along and chase.
+We are the opposite of a conveyancing factory type firm and feel that our fixed fees strike a fair balance between value whist ensuring our clients are not farmed out to teams of paralegals.

 What's in a name?